 Not everything is possible for everyone and I understand it may be quite impossible to just buy that house, become an entrepreneur, or move across the state.
 However, if you hope to someday have that something in your life, you should be bent down paving those stepping stones in your life today.
 If what your life comprises today doesn’t mirror what it will be someday, then how do you expect to get there?

 For my 23rd birthday last month, my best friend and I went on to cheapflights.com, scanned the ‘everywhere’ list for the cheapest flights and out of three, chose Malta.
 Just because it looked pretty and well we had never heard of it before (my geography is getting better I promise).
 After some Instagram stalking, I made an oath that I was not leaving that country until I saw the beautiful Azure window on the island of Gozo.
-After a massive night out celebrating my birthday with some random (but fun) Swedish people, we got home at 5am, feeling like death with absolutely no motivation to get out of bed before the pm.
+After a massive night out celebrating my birthday with some new friends from Sweden we had met that night, we got home at 5am, feeling like death with absolutely no motivation to get out of bed before the pm.
 Proudly, we actually left the hostel at a reasonable hour, and I’m so glad we did.
 We finally reached Dwerja Bay, to admire the Azure Window.
 It was honestly the most stunning site, that it took my breath away.
 I still can’t believe that nature formed such perfection over crystal blue waters.

 Just 8 days later, the entire structure collapsed into the ocean.
 Gone.
 I’m so thankful that mine (and my friends) impulsiveness granted us the opportunity of seeing such beauty before it was unexpectedly gone forever.
 It was like the universe had sent me a reminder to emphasize just how fleeting this world can be, and assured me that I’ve done the right thing by briefly leaving those I love to see what may not always be presented to me.